-The Project is located on private land previously used as rangeland for cattle grazing, a practice that continues on adjacent land along with Conservation Reserve Enhancement Program (CREP) practices on either side of the Project area.
-In the short-term, construction activities would require relocation of the lessees' cattle to another grazing allotment for the duration of construction.
-In the long-term, cattle grazing in the riparian zone, though currently allowed, would be restricted.
+The Project is located on private land previously used as rangeland for cattle grazing, a practice that continues on adjacent land on either side of the Project area.
+In the short-term, construction activities would require the landowner to avoid the project site for safety.
+In the long-term, cattle grazing in the riparian zone would continue to be restricted.
 Changes to cattle grazing in the area would not have a major effect on the overall quality of land due to the plentitude of adjacent grazing areas.
-Further, the changes in grazing use in the Project area would be consistent with the CREP practices in this area.
 Recreation is not currently, nor planned to be, a primary use of this land.

-Impacts to land use and recreation are consistent with the analysis in Sections 3.2.1, 3.2.2, 3.2.9, and 3.3.8 of the Programmatic EA (respectively entitled "Effects of Fish Passage Restoration (Category 1)," "Effects of Improving River, Stream, Floodplain, and Wetland Habitat (Category 2)," "Effects of Actions for Riparian and Upland Habitat Improvements and Structures (Category 9)," and "Land Use and Recreation"), which concludes that land use practices underlying Project sites would remain unchanged in most cases.
-Although some small acreages along stream course areas may revert from grazing uses back to the wetland and riparian conditions from which they historically were converted, the Project's overall effects on land uses and recreation would likely be low to moderate, consistent with those evaluated in the Programmatic EA.
+Impacts to land use and recreation are consistent with the analysis in Sections 3.2.1, 3.2.2, 3.2.9, and 3.3.8 of the Programmatic EA (respectively entitled "Effects of Fish Passage Restoration (Category 1),"

+"Effects of Improving River, Stream, Floodplain, and Wetland Habitat (Category 2)," "Effects of Actions for Riparian and Upland Habitat Improvements and Structures (Category 9)," and "Land Use and Recreation"), which concludes that land use practices underlying Project sites would remain unchanged in most cases.
+Although some small acreages along stream course areas may revert from grazing uses back to the wetland and riparian conditions from which they historically were converted, the Project's overall effects on land uses and recreation would likely be low to moderate, consistent with those evaluated in the Programmatic EA